Flint

 Flint is a friendly go-to wallet for DeFi and NFTs.
-Before I was brought in to redesign the platform, users faced immediate friction: too many wallet options, unclear guidance, technical jargon, and inconsistent UI, leading to hesitation and setup drop-off.
+My role was to redesign the onboarding experience so that first-time users could set up their wallets quickly and confident doing it.
+Before the redesign, beta users faced immediate friction: overwhelming options, excessive technical jargon, and inconsistent UI, leading to hesitation and high drop-off.

-Our team collaborated closely to understand where and why users struggled during onboarding.
-We conducted focused usability sessions with first-time and light crypto users, documenting their experience from the initial screen through account setup.
-In parallel, we performed a comprehensive audit of the onboarding flow, reviewing UX writing, visual hierarchy, and cross-platform consistency to uncover unnecessary complexity and gaps in user feedback.
+To understand where and why users were struggling, we conducted usability sessions with first-time and light crypto users, documenting their journey from a splash screen to account setup.
+In parallel, we performed a comprehensive audit of the onboarding flow, reviewing UX writing, visual hierarchy, and consistency to uncover unnecessary complexity.
+From this research, three key issues surfaced:

 Technical jargon confused beginners and increased drop-off during setup.

-Unclear calls to action made it difficult for users to understand the next step.
+Unclear CTAs made it difficult for users to understand the next step.

 Visual inconsistencies weakened user trust and reduced brand credibility.